Review: Think Tank Logistics Manager 30. The Best Roller Bag

 The bottom of the Think Tank Logistics Manager 30 has survived gravel, dirt, slush and rain puddles.

-If the weather turns really sour, as it usually does here in Denmark, you can quickly pull out the included rain cover (if you remembered to bring it).
+If the weather turns sour, as it usually does here in Denmark, you can quickly pull out the included rain cover (if you remember to bring it).

-I’ve used the rain cover in both heavy rain and heavy snowfall with great success.
+I’ve successfully used the rain cover in both heavy rain and heavy snowfall.

 And even though the sidewalk was all slush and snow, the bottom of the back didn’t let any of my gear get wet.